mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 # Visual Inspections, Factory Floor.

-This guide will help any person working in the factory floor set up their first automated visual inspection project.
+This accelerator will help any person working in the factory floor set up their first automated visual inspection project.

+Before you start this section, it is important you completed the steps on **Instructions/Before Hol Steps**

 ## Content:
 - [Hardware Requirements](#hardware-requirements)